mrocklin/thesis/search.md

 We iteratively evolve our input through repeated application of a collection of transformations.
 At each stage we select one among a set of several valid transformations.
 These repeated decisions form a decision tree.

 We may arrive at the same state through multiple different decision paths.
 We consider a directed graph where nodes are states (terms) and edges are transitions between states (transformations).
-Macroscopic properties of this graph of possible states depends on properties of the set of transformations and terms.
+Macroscopic properties of this graph of possible states depend on properties of the set of transformations and terms.

 ### Properties on Transformations